LtiLibrary/LtiAdvantagePlatform/README.md

 ## Dependencies

 This web application is based on the current ASP.NET Core Web Application template for Razor Pages.
-Most of the application is dedicated to managing Tools.
+Most of the application is dedicated to managing users of the app and the tools they will test.
 Because LTI Advantage uses OpenID Connect and OAuth to handle authorization and authentication, and ASP.NET Core has great support for both, relatively little custom code is required launch, authorize, and service LTI 1.3 requests.

 <dl>
   <dt>Microsoft.AspNetCore.App (https://www.nuget.org/packages/Microsoft.AspNetCore.App)</dt>